-Everyone Agrees That a New Crisis Plan is Needed - But Will Anyone Pay for It?
+You Need a New Crisis Plan, But Who Will Pay for It?

 Everyone in your organization agrees.
 These are uncertain times when an issue becomes a crisis in the blink of an eye, driven by social media and a world where every incident is captured on someone’s cell phone.